 Wilkes-Barre, PA 18769-0001

-You can also fill and submit the form electronically using pdfFiller.
+You can also fill out the W-2 form online and submit it to the IRS using pdfFiller.
 It allows you to fill out any tax form on any desktop or mobile device.
 Once you’ve finished filing the form, share it in a few clicks.
 It’s possible to send a PDF by email, text message, fax, USPS mail, or notarize it online — right from your account.